bristweb/Yelp-API-PHP-Wrapper/README.md

 Note: setting the 'sort' parameter allows for getting up to 40 results.
 The script does this automatically for you.

-Break down your search to get many (dozens-hundreds-thousands) results from Yelp
+Break down your search into multiple smaller searches to get up to 200,000 results from Yelp per day.
 ```php
 require_once('yelp/yelp.php');